 The letters and numbers are all located on the circumference of the print head.

 When a letter is to be printed (i.e. when the pulse generator issues a pulse),

 the paper tape is advanced by one position and the print hammer is released.

-This causes a character to be printed on the paper tape.
-Timing is guaranteed,
+This causes the selected character to be printed on the paper tape.

-Hidden under the black cap, is a small ink ribbon, that travels in between
+Hidden under the black cap, is a small ink ribbon, that runs in between

 the print head and the paper tape.
 The hammer pushes the paper against the

-The design of the printer is nearly identical to the printer of the
+The design of the printer is nearly identical to that of the

 SIGABA, the war-time predecessor of the KL-7.